redhat-developer/intellij-openshift-connector/Migration-to-v0.1.0.md

 * `Help` - read this document, before continue
 * `Cancel` - cancel migration and let it appear next time you restart plugin or refresh OpenShift Application Explorer window

 Select `Update` option to start migration.
 During migration only resources with specific labels are updated.
-Migration will convert old labels to new ones that compatible with odo `{{odoVersion}}` release.
+Migration will convert old labels to new ones that compatible with odo `v1.0.0-beta6` release.
 That will make all component and services created with previous version of plugin visible in OpenShift Application Explorer window.

 In this plugin release to create and work with Component you need so called 'context' folder, where component's configuration is stored.
 Depending on context folder presence in current workspace and component deployment status, tree nodes representing components in OpenShift Application Explorer window can have different status description:
 * not pushed - you have context folder for component in workspace, but component is not deployed to cluster;